robohouse-delft/show-image-rs/README.md

 ## Keyboard events.
 You can handle keyboard events for windows using `Window::wait_key` or `Window::wait_key_deadline`.
 These functions will wait for key press events while discarding key up events.
-Alternatively you can use `Window::events` to get direct access to a channel with all keyboard events.
+Alternatively you can use `Window::events` to get direct access to a channel with all keyboard events, or use `Window::add_key_handler` to register an asynchronous key handler.

 Keyboard events are reported using types re-exported from the `keyboard-types` crate for easy interoperability with other crates.